midnightntwrk/midnight-architecture/proposals/0014-compact-syntax-changes.md

 we will roll them out.
 We need to reach developers, and clearly explain why we are making these changes and asking them to change their code.
-Though these are breaking changes, we might choose to just change the syntax rather than (1) deprecate the old one and introduce the new oen and then (2) later remove the old one.
+Though these are breaking changes, we might choose to just change the syntax rather than (1) deprecate the old one and introduce the new onen and then (2) later remove the old one.
 Note also that we have to update documentation, example DApps, and tests at the same time.
 These changes (along with the ledger syntax changes, which possibly needs identifier renaming) could be performed by an automated